learn-co-curriculum/phase-1-how-the-web-works/README.md

 At this point, we're only writing client-side code, but it's still important to understand the following key concepts: the request-response cycle, URLs, HTTP verbs and status codes.
-These are the rules of the internet.
+Together, these components form the foundation of the internet itself!

-When building web applications — whether they're client-side applications in JavaScript, or server-side applications in Python — it's essential for us to know and follow these rules!
+When building web applications — whether they're client-side applications in JavaScript, or server-side applications in Python — it's essential for us to know and understand these components!

 ## Resources